 ls -al /var/log/*.out

-I have covered every little thing that you can do to clean your Mac.
+I have covered every little thing you can do to clean your Mac.
 I have mentioned both the paid apps that make it easier to clean your Mac and the tedious but free methods.
-Let me know which methods you opted for.
-If you have any questions, drop them in the comment section below and I will try my best to help you out.
+So use them as you wish and clean your Mac to get a more optimized performance.